MEI Travel Banner Ad

 The Bahamas is another popular cruise destination that you can visit without a passport.
 Normally, these cruises depart from the East Coast of the United States, primarily from Florida homeports.
 If you are looking for a shorter duration cruise or just a quick getaway, then a Bahamas cruise is definitely for you.

 While you are probably familiar with Nassau, Bahamas, this region is also home to many cruise line private destinations.
 These private islands offer exclusive access for passengers sailing with the cruise line.
-These islands usually offer included food, beach access with loungers, and other amenities.
+They usually offer included food, beach access with loungers, and other amenities.

-For instance, MSC Cruises has a brand new Bahamian paradise at Ocean Cay Marine Reserve.
-Virgin Voyages has its new Beach Club at Bimini.
-Additionally, who could forget Royal Caribbean’s Perfect Day at CocoCay.
+For instance, MSC Cruises has its private island Ocean Cay MSC Marine Reserve.
+Virgin Voyages has The Beach Club at Bimini which is on the island of Bimini.
+Additionally, who could forget Royal Caribbean’s Perfect Day at CocoCay?
 There is also Norwegian Cruise Line’s Great Stirrup Cay, Disney Cruise Line’s Castaway Cay, Carnival Cruise Line’s Half Moon Cay, and Princess Cays.

 You can cruise without a passport from Seattle to Alaska

 Most major cruise lines offer sailings in this region.
 The most popular U.S. embarkation port for Alaska cruises is Seattle.
-Though, there are also roundtrip cruises from Vancouver and one-way itineraries.
+Though, there are also roundtrip cruises from Vancouver and one-way itineraries as well.

-Keep in mind that even though you are not required to have a passport to cruise to Alaska, some excursions like the White Pass Railway in Skagway may require a passport.
+Keep in mind that even though you are not required to have a passport to cruise to Alaska, some excursions like the White Pass Railway in Skagway may require a passport because it travels into Canada.

 Do you need a passport for Hawaii?

 The Big Island‘s landscape is very diverse with volcanoes, mountainous terrain, beaches, rainforests, and everything in between.
-One of our favorite excursions was a helicopter ride over the island.
+One of our favorite excursions is a helicopter ride over the island.

 Several cruise lines normally have ships making stops in the region.
 As the only ship sailing in Hawaii year-round, NCL’s Pride of America is an easy choice.
-This Americana-themed ship usually sails a 7-night round-trip itinerary from Honolulu offering a comprehensive Polynesian experience.
+This Americana-themed ship usually sails a seven-night roundtrip itinerary from Honolulu, offering a comprehensive Polynesian experience.

 You can cruise without a passport to Bermuda

 If you are looking to cruise without a passport, Bermuda is another popular choice.
-This British territory is home to some of the friendliest people and arguably the best beaches and natural landscapes in the Atlantic.
+This British territory is home to some of the friendliest people and has among the best beaches and natural landscapes in the Atlantic.

 Given that the island is further north than many of the other popular tropical destinations, the weather is a bit more seasonal here.
 Therefore, cruises to Bermuda generally occur from April to October.
 Still, that is almost half of the year to find some vacation time to enjoy all that Bermuda has to offer.

-Many of the major cruise lines usually have ships that visit Bermuda.
-Most even offer two or three day stays to enjoy this beautiful location.
-You can use this time to explore Kings Wharf and other popular stops like St. George’s and Hamilton.
+Many of the major cruise lines have ships that visit Bermuda.
+Most even offer two or three-day stays to enjoy this beautiful location.
+You can use this time to explore King’s Wharf and other popular stops like St. George’s and Hamilton.

-A Bermuda cruise might be the perfect choice for those living in the Northeastern United States as there will be no flying involved.
-Most Bermuda cruises leave from New York or Cape Liberty, New Jersey.
-A few also depart from Boston, MA, Baltimore, MD, and occasionally some southern ports like Florida.
+A Bermuda cruise might be the perfect choice for those living in the northeastern United States as there is likely no flying needed.
+Most Bermuda cruises leave from New York City or Cape Liberty, New Jersey.
+A few also depart from Boston, Massachusetts, Baltimore, Maryland, and occasionally some more southern ports like Norfolk, Virginia or Miami, Florida.

 You can go on a Mexican Riviera cruise without a passport